-Mobtown Studios is an artist-friendly recording, mixing and mastering studio owned and operated by producer/mixing engineer Mat Leffler-Schulman and womanager/doula Emily Leffler-Schulman.
+Mobtown Studios is an artist-friendly recording, mixing and mastering studio owned and operated by producer/mixing engineer Mat Leffler-Schulman, womanager/doula Emily Leffler-Schulman and managed by producer/engineer Sean Mercer.
 The hybrid analog and digital recording studio provides a warm living room environment where bands create records comfortably and affordably.

 We’ve worked with artists on 4AD, ATO, Bar/None, Friends, Glacial Pace, Interscope, Merge, Tender Loving Empire, Thrill Jockey, Topshelf, Tzadik, Run For Cover, Universal Music & Warner Bros.
 Records.
 Our clients have been featured on Saturday Night Live, The Late Show with David Letterman, American Idol, The Voice and The Colbert Report.

 The Baltimore Symphony Orchestra, The Baltimore Ravens, Ken Bethea (The Old 97s), Celebration, Dan Deacon, The Dismemberment Plan, Future Islands, Have Mercy, Ice Cube, Julia Brown, Little Hurricane, Mark degli Antoni (Soul Coughing/David Byrne), Morning Teleportation, Starlight Girls, Sun Club, Teen Suicide, Waka Flocka Flame, Wye Oak & Dustin Wong have walked our halls or have been mixed/mastered at the studio.